 As the City moves towards achieving a goal of fewer vehicle trips, non-driving infrastructure is increasingly important.
-Pedestrian access begins with good planning, in particular ensuring connections along desired paths of travel.
-This should include direct, safe pedestrian connections through the Ocean Campus of City College, for students as well as for residents walking to Balboa Park Station.
-Equally important for pedestrian access are physical improvements such as wider sidewalks, pedestrian lighting, ADAstandard ramps and curb cuts, traffic calming features, and safer crossings.
+Pedestrian access improvements include wider sidewalks, pedestrian lighting, ADA-standard ramps and curb cuts, traffic calming features, and safer crossings.
 The latter can include more designated crosswalks, as well as higher visibility through "continental" crosswalk striping, or signal improvements such as a leading pedestrian interval (LPI, or a pedestrian "head start" before vehicles traveling in the same direction).
 These improvements help make walking more enjoyable and safe through increased visibility to those traveling by car.